Best savings accounts in Singapore with highest interest rates [August 2025]

 Why we like it:

-The UOB One account is the flagship savings account of UOB which allows you make minimal effort to earn the maximum interest rate possible.
+The UOB One account is the flagship savings account of UOB which allows you to make minimal effort to earn the maximum interest rate possible.

 The UOB One account allows you to earn an effective interest rate of up to 3.30% per annum on your first $150,000 with two simple steps.